Celso0408/electrooptical-materials/README.md

     - vdw correction: Indicate if van der Waals correction is needed.
     - COSMO calculation: Specify if COSMO calculations are needed.
 - Type of calculation
-    - Structure optimization
+    - Structure optimization: Performing geometry optimization if you select this option.
+The final structure will be stored in the output directory.
-    - Excited states calculation
+    - Excited states calculation: Computing the electronic states of a molecule that are higher in energy than the ground state using the Time-Dependent Density Functional Theory (TD-DFT) method.
-    - Hyperpolarizability
+    - Hyperpolarizability: DFT-Turbomole is able to calculate the first hyperpolarizability for both static and dynamic frequencies.
+By default, Turbomole calculates the first hyperpolarizability for the second harmonic generation case.
+However, this WaNo is designed to calculate hyperpolarizability for the Pockels effect as well.
-    - Frequency calculation
+    - Frequency calculation: Calculate second derivatives of the energy with respect to nuclear positions.
+This can be chosen either with the structure optimization parameter or alone.
-    - Plot HOMO-LUMO orbt
+    - Plot HOMO-LUMO orbt:  If you need to see the frontier orbitals, selecting this parameter will calculate the related cube files.